 Understanding the needs and expectations of our stakeholders is an important part of our responsibility work.
 Therefore, we regularly seek to obtain their feedback on our performance.
-To enable us to fulfill stake-
+To enable us to fulfill stakeholder expectations and provide transparent communication, we have identified our key stakeholders as well as other important stakeholder groups.